-If you’re an in-person business, you know that things have become increasingly difficult when it comes to running this kind of business.
-Most of the non-essential businesses were urged to shut down, and while some have opened back up, it’s hard to know if it’s going to stay this way.
-People actually got really used to turning to the Internet for all their needs when Covid-19 affected the entire planet.
+If you run an in-person business, you know that things can become difficult when trying to increase reach and growth goals.
+During the global crisis of 2020 most non-essential in-person businesses were urged to shut down, and while some have opened back up, it’s hard to know if it’s going to stay this way.

 Many brick-and-mortar stores have shut down because of this.
 Even with some places reopening, people are not sure.
 They would rather shop online if there’s something they want.
-So it’s pretty important that you give your customers what they need in this time of need.
+So you must give your customers what they need in this time of need.
 So how can you transform your in-person business to ecommerce lighting fast?

 It may seem incredibly challenging, but you’d actually be surprised how fast and easy it can be.
 All of the apps and platforms make it easy for you to set up a store that’s easy for your consumers to buy from.
 Handling online orders can be pretty easy with the tools you have at your disposal.
 This might seem like an incredible challenge, but we’ve always known as business owners that flexibility is key.

-The key is to not think too much about it.
-Just get a site running as fast as you can.
+If you choose to use your own website, be sure to have an attractive and user-friendly store.
 This means finding the easiest method to do this.
-Hiring a developer is not the way when there are much quicker alternatives.
-Make your site simple on a platform like Shopify.
-Shopify is easy to use and won’t cause much confusion when you set it up.
-It could be a matter of hours before your site has all its products on there and is ready to go.
-Take pictures of the things you sell, giving it a simple background so the buyer isn’t distracted by anything.
+Hiring a developer is not the only way when there are much quicker alternatives.
+It could be a matter of hours before your site has all its products on there and is ready to go if you use a platform like Wix, Shopify, or Squarespace.
+Take pictures of the things you sell, giving them a simple background so the buyer isn’t distracted by anything.
 These are merely photos to put there until you get more pro photos created.
-We’re focusing on speed right now remember.
+We’re focusing on speed right now remember?

-You could also put your products onto the great Amazon.
-They already have the selling infrastructure created so all you really have to do is put an image and description on there.
-They even guide you on setting up shipping and all of that.
-It is really simple.
 You can also think of Amazon as an addendum to the store you create online.
-The most important thing here really is good marketing content.
+The most important thing here is good marketing content.
 This is what will sell your products.
-You should have a lot of this created already if you’ve had the business for awhile.
-You’ll just have to make it more online appropriate perhaps.
+You should have a lot of this created already if you’ve had the business for a while.
+You’ll just have to make it more online-appropriate perhaps.

 Using the Delivery Process You Already Have

 Being an online business means you will have to focus on a good and reliable delivery process.
-To manually do shipping and packaging things up would be a full time job.
+To manually ship and pack things can be a full-time job.
 As we adhere to social distancing guidelines, you already know that only a certain amount of people can be working near each other at once.
 The likes of Walmart and Amazon have created jobs by hiring thousands of delivery workers.
 The demand to deliver goods is massive right now.

 Right, so you’re going to be selling to the world now.
 This is good in many ways.
 All of a sudden, your customer base is going to increase by a lot.
 This may mean that you need to outsource your customer service throughout the globe.
 This alleviates your customers having to wait to have their questions answered.
 This allows you to have your business running all the time without you or your team members having to attend to it.

 Also, you don’t necessarily have to pay an arm and a leg for this either.
 These services can be very reasonably priced.
-This is going to increase customer satisfaction, because your other counterparts at a different time zone can have products shipped while you’re sleeping.
+This is going to increase customer satisfaction because your other counterparts in a different time zone can have products shipped while you’re sleeping.
 This gets shipments out faster.
-Here’s a little statistic to give you an idea on how valuable that remote team can be.
+Here’s a little statistic to give you an idea of how valuable that remote team can be.
 Forty percent of customers reported that a faster response to their inquiry creates an improved customer service experience.